 This is a virtual gift.
-No packaging, no carbon footprint.
+No packaging, all goodness

 Buzzing to help people change their lives and protect their forest?

 Distributing beehives in local communities helps people to generate an income that is dependent on healthy rainforest.
 It’s the sweetest win-win.
 Incentivising the control of fires that would have normally cleared ground for farming helps to preserve the surrounding forest.

 Receive a downloadable Brilliant Beehive certificate for this virtual gift to give to a friend or family member after checkout.

 This virtual gift represents a donation to our rainforest conservation work, and could help provide a sustainable income for a community in one of our partnerships.